AbeOmor/MLflow_AML/README.md

 - 	a.
 Download model from registry or retrieve from registry
 	- 	i.
 [GAP] “az ml model download”
 	- 	ii.
 Using azureml:model-name in the v2 YAML
 - 	b.
-Easily Deploy and validate model test inputs via AML UI, CLI or SDK (look at Databricks)
+Easily Deploy and validate model test inputs via AML UI, CLI or SDK
 	- 		i.
 AML CLI: az ml online-endpoint invoke --name sklearn-deployment --request-file sample-request-sklearn.json
 	- 		ii.
 UI: There is a test tab.
 	- 		iii.
 SDK: ???